Crown Group Holdings: Properties

 Crown Group has completed residential developments in locations across Sydney including Green Square, Waterloo, Sydney, North Sydney, Ryde, Bondi, Bondi Junction, Parramatta, Ashfield, Epping, Homebush, Newington, Pennant Hills and Rhodes.

 The group's first development in 1996 ‘The Crown’ at Bondi Junction was a 54-unit development at Bondi Junction.

-Crown Group has recently completed projects in Sydney: V by Crown Group, a 29-storey residential tower in Parramatta; Arc by Crown Group, a 25-storey tower in Sydney CBD on Clarence Street;. kye by Crown Group, a 20-storey development in North Sydney and 400 apartments and retail in Eastlakes.
+Crown Group has recently completed projects in Sydney: V by Crown Group, more than 500 units building complex, a 29-storey residential tower in Parramatta; Arc by Crown Group, a 25-storey tower in Sydney CBD on Clarence Street; Skye by Crown Group, a 20-storey development in North Sydney and 400 apartments and retail in Eastlakes.

 In 2019, they completed two developments.
 The first was Infinity by Crown Group, designed by Koichi Takada Architects, which is part of the urban renewal in the Green Square town centre in Sydney and has become an architectural icon in Sydney since its completion.
 By 2030, City of Sydney expects Green Square to attract 40,000 new residents and 22,000 new workers.

 The SJB-designed development Waterfall by Crown Group in nearby Waterloo was also finished in late 2019.